leo-bogert/bumblebee-multiscreen-tools/README.md

 To add a KDE task bar icon for launching Firefox as such:
 ```
 Add a secondary KDE menu shortcut for Firefox (you can also edit the existing one if you like to):
     Right click the KDE-Menu / Edit Applications .. / Right click Internet / New item / Firefox (nice):
         General / Icon (the blank button): Other icons / firefox
         General / Command: nice firefox %u
     Click the "Save" button in the toolbar.

 Add a shortcut to task bar:
     Right click task bar / Unlock widgets.
     KDE Menu / Internet / Firefox (nice): right click, select "Add to panel".
     Click configuration icon of task bar at the right.
-You now can drag the Firefox icon to where you want it.
+You now can drag the Firefox icon to the right place.
     Right click the desktop / Lock widgets.
 ```

 The same concept can be applied to any other application of course.